MuhammedBuyukkinaci/My-Helper-Functions/README.md

 186) [Rich](https://github.com/Textualize/rich) is a python library for rich text and beautiful formatting in the Terminal.

+186) We can build packages and publish them to pypi via following [this tutorial](https://packaging.python.org/en/latest/tutorials/packaging-projects/).
+Take a look at [packaging_tutorial](./packaging-tutorial/) folder for details.

 # Python Logging

 [Video Link 1](https://www.youtube.com/watch?v=-ARI4Cz-awo)